THE TOASTERS ~ SKA ON THE HARBOR

 After a few EPs and Demos Mile 21 has released a new 3-song Demo that truly captures their ska/roots/reggae styles.
 This new music expresses their desire to release socially conscious music while maintaining a very pop element that appeals to a wide range of people.

 Since their release of Nine Ivy Days in 2005 Mile 21 Band has opened for such acts as The Toasters, The Planet Smashers, Toots and the Maytals, Sean Paul, Badfish, and Morgan Heritage.
 Mile 21 Band released its first self-titled album under Megalith Records in 2007 and is currently working on a new new tunes that capture the influence and growth of their 2009 hiatus.
 The band's 2014 reunion features lead Lead Vocalist Mike Francis, Carlos Menezes Jr on trombone, Keith Amero on Bass, Steve Russo on Drums, Mike Lentini on saxophone, and Mike Goulart on lead guitar.

-Your ticket includes the concert PLUS a very special Schooner Festival Cruise of Gloucester Harbor!
+Your ticket includes the concert PLUS a very special Cruise of historic Gloucester Harbor!

 Cruiseport Gloucester is a pleasant drive up the coast from Boston (less than an hour) with plenty of free, on-site parking.
 Click here large map.